neuralmind-ai/coliee/README.md

 # COLIEE 2021

-This repository contains the code to reproduce NeuralMind's submissions to COLIEE 2021 presented in papers [Yes, BM25 is a Strong Baseline for Legal Case Retrieval](https://arxiv.org/abs/2105.05686) and [To Tune or Not To Tune?
-Zero-shot Models for Legal Case Entailment](https://arxiv.org/abs/2202.03120).
+This repository contains the code to reproduce NeuralMind's submissions to COLIEE 2021 presented in papers [Yes, BM25 is a Strong Baseline for Legal Case Retrieval](https://arxiv.org/abs/2105.05686) (Task 1) and [To Tune or Not To Tune?
+Zero-shot Models for Legal Case Entailment](https://arxiv.org/abs/2202.03120) (Task 2).

 COLIEE is a legal case competition that evaluates automated systems on legal tasks and focuses on two aspects of legal information processing related to a database of predominantly Federal Court of Canada case laws.